 In addition to leave provided in Article 18 of this Agreement, the City may provide leave of absence without pay for any employee who is required to be absent from work because of pregnancy, miscarriage, childbirth and recovery therefrom, and paternity and adoption.
 The length of the maternity leave of absence, including the date on which the leave shall commence and the date on which the employee shall resume duties, shall be determined by the employee in consultation with her physician.
 The City's approval is required but will not be unreasonably withheld.
-The Parties agree that this benefit will not diminish or be in excess of those employee/management rights under the FMLA.
+The parties-Parties agree that this benefit will not diminish or be in excess of those employee/management rights under the Federal Family Medical Leave Act of 1993FMLA.